cneben/react-maplibre-standalone/README.md

 gdalwarp -te 6.54 45.77 7.16 46.04 -te_srs EPSG:4326 chamonix_area.tiff chamonix_terrain.tiff
 ```

-Ouput product `chamonix_terrain.tiff` will be used to render elevation tiles and build vector contour lines.
+Ouput product `chamonix_terrain.tiff` will be used to render elevation tiles and build a vector contour lines layer.

 *Note:* `gdalwarp [-te xmin ymin xmax ymax]` need a box in source SRS (EPSG:3857), get the value in QGIS/Layer properties/metadata/extent the `osimum` bound need to be re-ordered and converted from decimal degrees.